Looking for ways to organize kids’ clothes?

 Add a lower closet rod to organize those kids’ clothes.

-• The number one item that helps create space in a child’s closet is to add a second closet rod.
-Let’s face it, the regular rod is too high for most young children to reach so they can’t take down or hang up their own clothes, which leads to frustration for both the child that wants to do things themselves and for parents who have to do it for them.
+The number one item that helps create space in a child’s closet is to add a second closet rod.
+The regular rod is too high for most young children to reach.
+They can’t take down or hang up their own clothes.
+This frustrates the child who wants to do things themselves.
+And also the parents who have to do it for them.

-• How to: Adding a rod can be as simple as purchasing a thick dowel from the local home improvement store and some nylon cord or rope and hanging the rod from the existing rod.
+Adding a rod can be simple.
+Purchase a thick dowel from the local home improvement store.
+Get some nylon cord or rope.
+Hang the rod from the existing rod.
 This instantly doubles the hanging space, and a small child can easily reach the clothes on the lower rod.
 As they get older and clothes get longer, it is simple to remove the lower rod, if needed.

 Here is a great example of what I mean: